agemcipe/image_processing_exercises/README.md

 ## Usage
 These are the relevant files:
 * `utils.py` contains the low-level image processing.
 Most of the relevant functionality is implemented here.
 This module is also unit-tested and the tests can be found under `tests/test_utils.py`.
-These tests do not create any ouput for manual inspection.
-To run these tests call `pytest ./tests/test_utils.py`
+To run these tests call `pytest ./tests/test_utils.py` .
+Note: These tests do not create any output for manual inspection.
 * `exercises.py` are mostly wrapper functions around low-level functions to have functions named as required in the exercise pdfs.
 * `main.py` is a convenience script to run all exercises in `exercises.py` at once and create output files under `outputs/`.
 To run this script call `python ./src/image_processing_exercises/main.py`